Welcome To Saint Alcuin Classical Academy

 Education up until the Modern period was uniform in overall structure even if specific texts differed from region to region.
 It consisted of a core curriculum of the seven Liberal Arts divided into two main divisions: the Trivium consisting of Grammar, Logic, and Rhetoric; and the Quadrivium consisting of Arithmetic, Astronomy, Music, and Geometry.
 The Classical Trivium was a sequence of Arts studied to the level of mastery and in proper order.
 The Arts built on top of each other leading to science and Wisdom; so, competence in each Art was critical.
 Many Classical schools today use a Modern psychologized version of the Trivium as “stages” in the learning process.
 There is the Grammar stage of learning arithmetic, the Logic stage, and the Rhetoric stage.
 Thus, most Classical schools place a methodological veneer over an essentially Modern curriculum.
 Though such an educational modality is still many degrees better than most Modern curricula, the content and substance of the Liberal Arts are highly reduced resulting in piecemeal 3rd party textbooks.

-Grammar8 was generally studied first until a child was able to engage in the more rigorous training in Dialectic, Rhetoric, and the sciences.
+Grammar7 was generally studied first until a child was able to engage in the more rigorous training in Dialectic, Rhetoric, and the sciences.
 Since Grammar maps onto how humans reason, a mastery of language is required prior to anything else.
 Modern education over-focuses on the syntax of speech when studying Grammar, but traditionally Grammar training was more extensive.
 It included orthography (proper spelling and penmanship), and etymology (origins and comprehensive meanings of words).
-In addition, many ancient philosophers, such as Saint Alcuin, included many other elements of Grammar: accent, analogy, differentiation, glosses, histories, meter, prose, punctuation, schemes, tales, and tropes.9 Surprisingly, Grammar was the bulk of what today is typically considered “elementary education.”
+In addition, many ancient philosophers, such as Saint Alcuin, included many other elements of Grammar: accent, analogy, differentiation, glosses, histories, meter, prose, punctuation, schemes, tales, and tropes.8 Surprisingly, Grammar was the bulk of what today is typically considered “elementary education.”
+Also, Latin is the most robust and consistent grammatical system a child could study.
+English grammar is excellent, but it does contain numerous exceptions and excludes grammatical elements that Latin retains.
+A thorough mastery of Latin will give a child a comprehensive understanding of how language works.
+This is critical for students to be truly educated.

 The ancients considered Grammar to be “pre-scientific” knowledge.
 The linguistic structures of Grammar, which are the symbolic language of thought (proper Grammar =>> proper Reasoning) begin mapping in the young mind with facts and knowledge gained from sense experience.
 From this interaction comes the intuition of some basic laws and principles.
 With this foundation in place, a student’s pre-scientific knowledge can transition into the ten Aristotelian categories of existence that will be the basis of their formal education in Philosophy: Substance, Quantity, Relatives, Quality, Place, Time, Position, Condition, Action, and Affection.
 This training leads to the study of Reasoning, which is considered “the Art of Arts.”